The United Nations Office for Project Services (UNOPS)

 Crisis response in Ukraine

-Read more on how we’re supporting vulnerable communities affected by the conflict in Ukraine – and helping to lay the foundations for a sustainable future.
+Read more on how we’re supporting communities affected by the conflict in Ukraine – and helping to lay the foundations for a sustainable future.

 “The project is tackling the renovation of educational facilities that sustained local damage, providing them with much needed equipment, and improving their shelters to meet safety requirements,” added Oleksandra Azarkhina.